zwave-js/node-red-contrib-zwave-js/README.md

 }
 return Message;
 ```

+## Notes on Controller -> Set/Get RF Region
+Support for these Commands, must be proivided by your stick.

 ## Notes on Controller -> StartInclusion
 By default, the include process will only include secure devices, if you want to include non-secure devices, provide a **true** value